top of page

 The cloud is dynamic.
 New assets are created and destroyed every minute, often without full visibility.
 According to multiple studies, nearly 80% of cloud breaches are caused by misconfigurations — not by sophisticated hacking.

-Key reasons CSPM matters:
+Key Reasons CSPM Matters:

 • Continuous Visibility: Tracks every cloud resource, even those outside IT’s direct control.